viniarck/phpipam-pyclient/README.md

 [![pipeline status](https://gitlab.com/viniarck/phpipam-pyclient/badges/master/pipeline.svg)](https://gitlab.com/viniarck/phpipam-pyclient/commits/master)

-Integration tests are implemented with pytest validating both Python2.7 and Python3.5 on a docker-based environment, in two stages:
+Integration tests are implemented with pytest validating both Python3.6 and Python2.7 on a docker-based environment, in two stages:

 - installation: validates a phpipam installation from strach with selenium.
 - client-server API: validates this phpipam-pyclient with phpipam REST API.